Financial-Times/grunt-origami-demoer/README.md

 		};

-Optionally, you can also specify a `main` property in the grunt config, which will contain an array of template, style and script files.
-This should be used where your project requires demo pages built from templates that should not be consumed by other projects:

-    	  grunt.initConfig({
-		    'origami-demo': {
-		      options: {
-		        modernizr: true,
-		        viewModel: {},
-                main: ['example.mustache', 'main.scss']
-		      }
-		    }

 5. `grunt origami-demo`
 6. `grunt watch:origamiDemo`

 ## TODO
-* Building of scripts
 * Inclusion of static assets using scripts
 * Partials in mustache templates